Temporal Landscapes: A Graphical Logic of Behavior: Predicates over grid worlds

 Suppose we want to express the proposition that an agent stays in a room~$R$ for at most~$\tau$ units of time before it must exit the room.
 To model this, for some $\tau:\rr_{\geq0}$, we can use the predicate

 which says that given an agent~$a$, as long as~$a$'s position remains in room~$R$, there is some start time~$s$ such that the clock remains between~$s$ and~$s+\tau$.

 Let us consider an example.
 Let $\tau=3$ and suppose the agent is not in the room during the intervals $[0,3]$ and $[6,7]$, but is in the room during $[3,6]$ and $[7,15]$.
-The landscapes for the left and right hand side of~\eqref{eq:time_in_room}, namely $\pred{Pos}\ss R$ and $\exists(s:\rr)\ldotp s<t<s+\tau$ respectively, are shown in blue and red on the left hand side below:
+The landscapes for the left and right hand side of~\eqref{eq:time_in_room}, namely $\pred{Pos}\ss R$ and $\exists(s:\rr)\ldotp s<t<s+\tau$ respectively, are shown in blue and red in~\cref{fig.time_in_room}.

 Note the temporal landscape of the right hand side of~\eqref{eq:time_in_room} (red), it is an ``always true'' capped at 3 time units.
 This is because given a time~$t$ there always exists a real value~$s$ with $t\in[s,s+\tau]$, and such predicate is true for intervals $[t_1,t_2]$ of length $t_2-t_1\leq 3$.